LoginRadius/docs/content/tutorial/react/index.md

 **Where:**

-- **LoginRadius App Name** is the name of your app as mentioned in Get Credential step.
+- **LoginRadius App Name** is the name of your app as mentioned in [Get Credential](#get-credentials) step.
 - **return_url** is where you want to redirect users upon successful registration or login.
 [Whitelist your domain](#domain-whitelisting) if you are not using Local Domain for this tutorial.

 > return_url can be your website, frontend app, or backend server url where you are handling the access token.
+>
+> For this tutorial, set the `return_url` to point to the `/login` subdomain of your application.
+For example, in the local React instance, it can point to `http://localhost:3000/login`.
+This way, after logging in through the Auth Page (IDX) Login page, it will redirect the user to the Login component implemented in below [step](#retrieve-user-data-using-access-token).

 ## Retrieve User Data using Access Token